-- 1. Alternative dispute resolution and other modes of solving disputes instead of or before going to court must be taken into account as having effect on periods of limitation.
-If there were a general provision on negotiations between the parties as having a suspensive effect on the limitation period, alternative dispute resolution and the like probably would be covered by such a norm.
-In the absence of a general suspension provision for cases of negotiations, a special provision dealing with alternative dispute resolution, mediation and similar proceedings had to be inserted in order not to discourage parties from using these methods fearing that limitation periods will run out and deprive them of their disputed right. - 2.
-Since only a few countries have enacted statutes on alternative dispute resolution and similar ways of mediating, and the respective UNCITRAL project has not yet worked out a final solution and definite rules for these proceedings and their commencements, no clear and reliable legal data exist as to the commencement and the ending of these procedures of dispute resolution and, consequently, as to the beginning and the end of the suspension of a limitation period.
+Since only a few countries have enacted statutes on alternative dispute resolution and similar ways of mediating a final solution, and definite rules for these proceedings and their commencements, no clear and reliable legal data exist as to the commencement and the ending of these procedures of dispute resolution and, consequently, as to the beginning and the end of the suspension of a limitation period.
 A provision taking account of these methods, therefore, can only refer to the respective provisions on judicial and arbitral proceedings, which have to be applied with "appropriate modifications".
 This means, i.e., that as for the commencement of a procedure of dispute resolution, in the absence of a respective legal regulation the fall-back provision of Art.
-7 para.
+6 para.
 1 s.
 2 applies and the dispute resolution shall be deemed to have commenced on the date on which the request of one party to have such a dispute resolution has reached the other party.
 Since the end of a dispute resolution procedure very often may be uncertain, the reference to Artt.
-6 and 7 and in particular to the phrase "until the case has been otherwise disposed of" must be applied with appropriate modification, too, meaning that a unilateral termination of the dispute resolution procedure by one of the parties must suffice to terminate the suspension.
+5 and 6 and in particular to the phrase "until the case has been otherwise disposed of" must be applied with appropriate modification, too, meaning that a unilateral termination of the dispute resolution procedure by one of the parties must suffice to terminate the suspension.
 The problem of a unilateral termination which is unjustified and declared in bad faith could be coped with by denying effect under Art.
 1.7 of these Principles.

-Under the domestic law of country X aimed at cost cutting in the medical sector, disputes between hospitals on the one side suppliers of hospital equipment and medications on the other side over prices have to be submitted to a board of mediation comprised of representatives of the respective association of suppliers, the association of hospitals and a representative of a consumer protection agency.
-Under the respective rules a review of this board - and thereby the respective procedure of mediation - commences at the date when a party submits a complaint about claimed or refused prices to the other party, who then has to initiate the procedure of inviting the board to review the case; the mediation ends under the respective rules, when either the board decides on the claim or there is a settlement between the parties or the claimant's request is withdrawn regardless of whether it reserves its right to go to court or not.
+Under the domestic law of country X aimed at cost cutting in the medical sector, disputes between hospitals on the one side and suppliers of hospital equipment and medications on the other side over prices have to be submitted to a board of mediation.
+Under the respective rules a review of this board - and thereby the respective procedure of mediation - commences at the date when a party submits a complaint about claimed or refused prices to the other party, which then has to initiate the procedure of inviting the board to review the case; the mediation ends under the respective rules, when either the board decides on the claim or there is a settlement between the parties or the claimant's request is withdrawn regardless of whether it reserves its right to go to court or not.